jcybulsk/astro/README.md

 # astro
-Some scripts and tools I've written to handle common tasks in astronomy research.
+Some scripts and tools I've written to handle common tasks in astronomy research..